How Using Realistic Job Assessments Can Improve Candidate Experience

 Posted by Chris Platts on 26 May 2022

 Realistic job assessments (RJAs) are a critical tool for companies in today’s economy.
 By understanding the skills and abilities required for a position, businesses can more accurately identify the best candidates for the job.
-In addition, using assessments can help improve the overall candidate experience by providing a more objective evaluation of each applicant.
+In addition, assessments can help improve the overall candidate experience by providing a more objective evaluation of each applicant.

 In this article, we will discuss the key benefits of testing candidates using realistic job assessments and how they can improve your company’s candidate experience.